Brazil probes California firm for 'biopiracy' of tropical fruit açaí

-BRASILIA (Reuters) - Brazilian prosecutors said on Tuesday that they were investigating a U.S. company for alleged ‘biopiracy,’ accusing it of illegally using genetic components of the tropical berry açaí in nutritional supplements it sells.
+BRASILIA, June 12 (Reuters) - Brazilian prosecutors said on Tuesday that they were investigating a U.S. company for alleged ‘biopiracy’, accusing it of illegally using genetic components of the tropical berry açaí in nutritional supplements it sells.

 The federal prosecutors office for the northern state of Amapá, a main producer of açaí, said that the company Sambazon Inc had used the genetic material of the fruit without permission.